wireapp/servant-uverb/README.md

 some point in the future, but mostly for the sake of making it easier to maintan it; it's ready to be used now.

+Take a look at `./example/Main.hs` to get an idea how it works.

 ### TODO